Skip to main content

 Reasons to study

-1. This course is subject to approval by the General Optical Council.
+1. This course is approved by the General Optical Council.

 2. Gain relevant real-world experience at our on-campus, state-of-the-art eye clinic and complete your final year placement working in modern optometry practice(s).